Wolf River Apple fruit

 A large, pale red to green apple, with a dark red blush; has a mild flavor, and used primarily for cooking; apples are high maintenance, and need a second pollinator; ideal for home landscapes, needs well-drained soil and full sun

-Wolf River Apple is a small tree that is typically grown for its edible qualities.
+Wolf River Apple is a small tree that is commonly grown for its edible qualities.
 It produces large light green round apples (which are botanically known as 'pomes') with a dark red blush and white flesh which are usually ready for picking from late summer to early fall.
 The apples have a mild taste and a soft texture.

 The apples are most often used in the following ways: